arvimal/Corty/README.md

 **NOTE:**

-Daisho is written for v3.
-Make sure you have Python v3 installed on the machine, and call `daisho.py` with `python3.6`.
+Daisho is written for Python version 3.
+Make sure you have it installedi, and execute `daisho.py` as:

 ```bash
 # pythonv3.6 daisho.py
 ```

+* Why is Daisho stressing on Python version 3?

 Python v2 will be deprecated by 2020.
+Hence, there seems to be no point in creating software on versions that are going to be deprecated in such a short time.

 Make sure you check [https://pythonclock.org/](https://pythonclock.org/).

 ### 2. How does Daisho work?